GrandpaBG1337/motd/README.md

 # Welcome to Grandpa's Chaos Server!

-**FFFA fights are allowed, but only if both players agree, kind of like a feud.
+**FFA fights are allowed, but only if both players agree, kind of like a feud.
 If you start fights without asking first and keep doing it, you might get a temporary ban (up to 1 hour).
 Let’s keep it fun for everyone!

 ## Rules:
 - No FFA in duel zones.